se4ai/se4ai.github.io/REFS.md

 Behnoush Abdollahi and Olfa Nasraoui.
 2016.
 Explainable restricted Boltzmann machines for collaborative filtering. arXiv preprint arXiv:1606.07129 (2016).

+### Abdessalem 2018

+Abdessalem, R.B., Nejati, S., Briand, L.C., Stifter, T.: Testing vision-based control systems using learnable evolutionary algorithms.
+In: Proceedings of the 40th International Conference on Software Engineering, ICSE ’18, pp. 1016–1026.
+ACM, New York, NY, USA (2018).
+DOI 10.1145/3180155.
+3180160

 ### Agrawal 2018

 Agrawal, Amritanshu, Wei Fu, and Tim Menzies.
 "What is wrong with topic modeling?
 And how to fix it using search-based software engineering."
 Information and Software Technology 98 (2018): 74-88.

+### Agrawal 2018a

+Agrawal,A.,Menzies,T.:Is better data better than better dat aminers?: on the benefits of tuning SMOTE for defect prediction.
+In: Proceedings of the 40th International Conference on Software Engineering, pp. 1050–1061.
+ACM (2018)

 ### Amershi 2019